-Antarctica is often thought of as a pristine land untouched by human disturbance.
-Unfortunately this is no longer the case.
-For a little more than 100 years people have been travelling to Antarctica and in that short time most parts have been visited and we have left more than just footprints.
+For a little over 100 years, people have been travelling to Antarctica.
+In that short time, most parts have been visited and we have left more than just footprints.

 Human impacts include: